 - 4 eggs

 - 1 tablespoon vanilla extract or 2 packets vanilla sugar

 - 3 cups (330 g) old-fashioned (rolled) oats

 - 3 cups (400 g) raisins or other dried fruit, chocolate chips or chunks or chopped nuts in any combination*

-- Heat oven to 350°F (165°C).
+- Heat oven to 350°F (175°C).
 In a medium bowl, whisk together white flour, whole wheat flour, cinnamon, salt and baking soda and set aside.

 - With an electric mixer, cream together butter, oil and granulated sugar.
 Mix in brown sugar.
 Add eggs and vanilla and mix well.
 Add flour mixture and beat until combined.
 Using a sturdy spoon, stir in both kinds of oats.
 Stir in raisins (and/or chocolate chips and nuts).

-- Drop tablespoons of cookie dough (about 1 inch or 2.5 cm in diameter) onto an ungreased baking tray.
+- Drop tablespoons of cookie dough (about 1 inch or 2.5 cm in diameter) onto baking tray lined with parchment paper.